Violetta (TV series): Season 1 (2012)

-Violetta Castillo is a 17-year old teenage girl who is unaware of her very special talent for singing.
-She inherited this talent from her mom (María), a famous singer who died in a plane crash.
+16-year-old Violetta Castillo is unaware of her very special talent for singing, inherited from her mom María, who died in a bus crash.
+Her father Germán keeps her origins and María's fate from Violetta, worried that she might follow her path.

-Germán (Diego Ramos), her dad, is a very successful man who travels a lot and loves his daughter, despite being strict and overprotective.
-Blinded by sadness, he decides to keep her past and her mother's fate from Violetta, worried that she might follow in her footsteps.

-After the accident, they both moved to Madrid and he raised her alone, with hardly any contact with other children of her age.
-Germán is aware that Violetta is a very talented musician and he encourages her to take piano lessons but keeps her away from singing.

-Everything changes when they return to their homeland in Buenos Aires.
-There, Violetta starts taking piano lessons at 'Studio 21' (later On Beat Studio), a prestigious music school.
-She meets Angie (María Clara Alonso), her new teacher, governess, and secretly her aunt (sister of Violetta's mother, unbeknownst to Germán) who helps her to realize her talent.
-Angie fears that if she tells Violetta or Germán the truth, Germán would take Violetta away to another country, where she could never see Violetta again.
-Violetta falls in love with Tomás (Pablo Espinosa) but Francesca (Lodovica Comello), her new best friend, already liked him.
-Ludmila (Mercedes Lambre), the richest and most arrogant girl in Studio 21, also falls in love with Tomás, angering León (Jorge Blanco), her old boyfriend.
+After María died, they moved to Madrid.
+Germán raised Violetta alone.
+Aware that Violetta is a very talented musician, he encourages her to take piano lessons but keeps her away from singing.
+At Buenos Aires, Violetta starts taking piano lessons at 'Studio 21' (later On Beat Studio), a prestigious music school.
+There she has her new teacher Angie who becomes her governess too but is secretly her aunt, Maria's sister.
+Angie fears that if she tells Violetta or Germán the truth, Germán would take Violetta away to another country, never seeing Violetta again.
+Violetta falls in love with Tomás, taken by his best friend, Francesca.
+Ludmila, the richest and most arrogant girl in Studio 21, also falls in love with Tomás, angering León, her old boyfriend.
 Later, Ludmila and Tomás start dating.
-León got furious and, to teach Ludmila and Tomás a lesson, he decides to date Violetta.
-Contrary to his plans, he begins falling in love with Violetta and she starts to fall in love with León, which irritates Tomás and Ludmila, who are just beginning to date.
-Germán is engaged to Jade (Florencia Benitez), an unintelligent woman who, though very ambitious, is callous and hates Violetta.
-Jade does everything to marry Germán because she loves him truly, but Matías, her older brother, wants her to marry Germán because of his money because he got broke.
-Violetta has never agreed with this and always argues with Jade.
-Later, Jade discovers that Violetta's secretly studying music in Studio 21, and makes Machiavellian dealings with her: if she encourages Jade's marriage to Germán, she won't tell Violetta's secret to Germán.
-In the end, Germán discovers that Violetta studies in the Studio and that Angie is actually her aunt who always helped and covered for Violetta all along.
-Germán decides to take Violetta away, but thanks to Angie he understands the passion of Violetta at the last minute and decides to stay in Buenos Aires, allowing Violetta to continue at Studio 21.
-In the end Tomás goes back to Spain as he has the opportunity to make something of his music and Ludmila makes peace with everybody.
+A furious León decides to date Violetta, but starts having feelings for her.
+Germán is engaged to Jade, a callous and ambitious, yet unintelligent woman.
+Jade does everything to marry Germán because she loves him truly, but Matías, her older brother, wants her to marry Germán for money, to Violetta's disagreement.

+Jade discovers Violetta secretly studying music in Studio 21, forcing her to support Jade's marriage to Germán to keep Violetta's secret with Germán.
+Germán discovers that Violetta studies in the Studio and that Angie is actually her aunt Violetta.
+Germán decides to take Violetta away, but through Angie, he acknowledges Violetta’s passion and decides to stay in Buenos Aires, allowing Violetta to continue at Studio 21.
+Tomás goes back to Spain to make something of his music and Ludmila makes amends.
 León promises himself to forget Violetta.